AdobeDocs/audience-manager.de-DE/help/using/features/data-explorer/create-traits-from-signals.md

 * **[!UICONTROL Onboarded]** Eigenschaften für onboarded-Signale.

-Um neue Eigenschaften zu erstellen, **[!UICONTROL Signal Dashboard]** identifizieren Sie das Signal, das Sie in der Eigenschaft verwenden möchten, und klicken Sie dann auf den entsprechenden **[!UICONTROL Create Rule-Based Trait]** Link oder **[!UICONTROL Create Onboarded Trait]** Link.
+To create new traits from the **[!UICONTROL Signal Dashboard]**, identify the signal that you want to use in the trait, then click the corresponding **[!UICONTROL Create Rule-Based Trait]** or **[!UICONTROL Create Onboarded Trait]** link.

 ![](assets/signals-create-trait.png)

-Sie werden zum **[Eigenschaften-Aufbau](../../features/traits/about-trait-builder.md)** weitergeleitet, um Ihre neuen Eigenschaften zu erstellen.
+You'll be redirected to the **[Trait Builder](../../features/traits/about-trait-builder.md)** to create your new trait(s).

-## Eigenschaften aus Signalsuche erstellen {#create-traits-from-signal-search}
+## Create Traits from Signal Search {#create-traits-from-signal-search}

-Erstellen Sie Eigenschaften basierend auf verwendeten oder nicht verwendeten Signalen, die nicht im Abschnitt angezeigt [!UICONTROL Signal Dashboard]werden.
+Create traits based on used or unused signals that are not shown in the [!UICONTROL Signal Dashboard].

 Suchen Sie nach bestimmten Signalen und erstellen Sie regelbasierte oder onboardierte Eigenschaften basierend auf den Ergebnissen.
 Gehen Sie wie folgt vor:

-1. Suchen **[!UICONTROL Audience Data > Signals > Search]** Sie nach einer Suche basierend auf den Schlüsselwertpaaren, nach denen Sie suchen, oder führen Sie sie aus, oder klicken Sie auf, **[!UICONTROL Search]** ohne ein Schlüsselwertpaar einzugeben, um alle Ergebnisse anzuzeigen.
+1. Go to **[!UICONTROL Audience Data > Signals > Search]** and run a search based on the key-value pairs that you are looking for, or click **[!UICONTROL Search]** without entering any key-value pair to display all results.
 2. Identifizieren Sie die Signale, die Sie in der Eigenschaft verwenden möchten, in der Ergebnisliste.
-   * Um eine Eigenschaft aus einem Signal zu erstellen, klicken Sie auf den entsprechenden **[!UICONTROL Create Rule-Based Trait]** Link oder **[!UICONTROL Create Onboarded Trait]** Link.
+   * To create a trait from one signal, click the corresponding **[!UICONTROL Create Rule-Based Trait]** or **[!UICONTROL Create Onboarded Trait]** link.
-   * Um eine Eigenschaft aus mehreren Signalen zu erstellen, klicken Sie auf das entsprechende Kontrollkästchen jedes Signals und klicken **[!UICONTROL Create Trait from Multiple Signals]** Sie dann auf.
+   * To create a trait from multiple signals, click the corresponding check box of each signal, then click **[!UICONTROL Create Trait from Multiple Signals]**.
    >[!NOTE]
    >Sie können Eigenschaften nur aus Signale desselben Typs erstellen.
 Sie können keine Eigenschaften basierend auf einer Kombination aus Echtzeit-Signal und Onboardansicht erstellen.
    >
    > ![](assets/signals-create-trait-search.png)
    >Sie können auch Eigenschaften aus verwendeten Signalen erstellen.
-Signale, die bereits in Eigenschaften verwendet werden, haben die Anzahl der Eigenschaften, die in der **[!UICONTROL Included in Traits]** Spalte angezeigt werden.
+Signals that are already used in traits have the number of traits displayed in the **[!UICONTROL Included in Traits]** column.
 Klicken Sie auf den Pfeil, um die Eigenschaften anzuzeigen, die das Signal enthalten.
    >
    >![](assets/signals-used-traits.png)

-3. Verwenden Sie den **[Eigenschaftenaufbau,](../../features/traits/about-trait-builder.md)** um Ihre neuen Eigenschaften zu erstellen.
+3. Use the **[Trait Builder](../../features/traits/about-trait-builder.md)** to create your new traits.